Kadaisi Vivasayi: Production

 In mid-2016, it was first reported that Manikandan had started to write the script for his next project titled Kadaisi Vivasayi and that it would be produced by Eros International and commenced by the end of the year; but for unknown reasons the filming got delayed.
 Manikandan later told that he visited over 100 villages to check out filming locations, which itself took over a year.
 It was revealed that the director had approached Rajinikanth to play the protagonist, but that the veteran actor had turned down the offer.
-After auditioning several people, Manikandan then decided to cast a real farmer as he needed someone who knew farming and "coexists with nature" and chose Nallandi, who he found in Perungamanallur, a village near Madurai; Nallandi completed his portions but died shortly before the film's release.
+After auditioning several people, Manikandan then decided to cast a real farmer as he needed someone who knew farming and "coexists with nature" and chose Nallandi, whom he found in Perungamanallur, a village near Madurai; Nallandi completed his portions but died shortly before the film's release.
 In 2018, reports claimed that Vijay Sethupathi, who had previously collaborated with Manikandan on the film Aandavan Kattalai in 2016, was signed up, with Manikandan clarifying that Sethupathi's role was small and that he would not promote the film as a Vijay Sethupathi film.
 According to Manikandan, all the actors were from the villages.
 Except for Vijay Sethupathi and Yogi Babu, who was selected for a small role, none of the other actors featured in the film had any prior acting experience.